AdguardTeam/AdguardKnowledgeBase/03.macos/01.overview/docs.en.md

 Enabling this option, you won't have to manually choose all the filters when visiting a foreign website, saving yourself some time.

 **Launch AdGuard at login**
+A simple and convenient feature with with which you don't have to worry whether or not you have your ad blocker turned on, and just be sure that ads are always blocked.

 **Do not block search ads and websites' self-promotion** This option might be useful to online shoppers: instead of whitelisting all your favourite e-shops and sites, you can simply exclude self-promos and search ads from filtering.
 AdGuard will automatically detect those and let them be, while ruthlessly zapping everything else ad-like.

 **Hide menu bar icon**
-The menu icon can get boring, tiresome, or irritating.
-For these and other cases there is an option to hide it.
-But don't worry: even if you remove the icon from the menu bar, AdGuard will continue to run in the background.
+If you don't want to see the menu bar icon, there is an option to hide it.
+But don't worry: even if you remove it from the menu bar, AdGuard will continue to run in the background.

 From this same window you can access the above mentioned Whitelist, to which you can add websites you do not wish AdGuard to filter.
 Just tap the corresponding button located at the bottom of the window.

-<a id="4"></a>
+<a id="filters"></a>
 ## Filters

 <img src="https://cdn.adguard.com/public/Adguard/kb/en/Mac-indepth/4-Filters.png" />